mohamed-maad/mock-server-recruitment/README.md

 - If saving to a database is too difficult, you can instead save the data in runtime memory as a `List<Person>` and `List<Event>`.

+- Google is your friend.
+- Search for `Concept + Baeldung`.
+Example: `Spring REST client Baeldung`.

 ## What you will need

 1) Dev environment with Java 21